 For speed, I limited the analysis to new members, using this Scotsman piece as a guide to who they are.
 There’s no attempt here to compare with the ones who have gone, or the returners.
 According to this piece, there are 45 new MSPs.
 23 are Conservative, 15 SNP, 4 Labour, 2 Green and 1 Liberal Democrat.
 To find information about them I googled various combinations of their name, party and the word “biography”, but I never went past page 2 of the results.
 So there may well still be information out there for the three [originally five, grateful to readers for helping find two of them] for whom I couldn’t find any clues about their post school education.
 That left 42 who provided enough post-school information to be useful.

-18 attended an ancient university in Scotland or Russell Group university in England (4 Glasgow, 5 Aberdeen, 3 Edinburgh (though one part-time), 1 St Andrews, 1 part St Andrews/part Edinburgh, 1 Oxford, 1 Cambridge, 1 UEA, 1 Newcastle).
+19 attended an ancient university in Scotland or Russell Group university in England (4 Glasgow, 5 Aberdeen, 3 Edinburgh (though one part-time), 1 St Andrews, 1 part St Andrews/part Edinburgh, 1 Oxford, 1 Cambridge, 1 UEA, 1 Newcastle, 1 York and then Edinburgh).
 1 more attended Edinburgh, after attending a pre-1992.

 4 attended a pre-1992 university in Scotland (3 Strathclyde, 1 Dundee), though Ross Greer MSP (Green) appears to have left his course early, to work as a campaigner.
 1 more went on to Strathclyde after attending an ancient.